-Period properties often offer spacious rooms with high ceilings and generous windows.
-Less densely packed, their gardens tend to be larger and many have off-road parking.
+Period properties often offer spacious rooms with high ceilings and large windows.
+Their gardens are typically bigger, and many have off-road parking.

-As only a finite amount of period properties exist, they tend to retain their value and you also have the potential to add value with updates and improvements.
+As only a limited number of period properties exist, they tend to retain their value.
+You also have the potential to add value with updates and improvements.

-Issues of wear and tear are more prevalent, so the costs of upkeep and redecorating can really add up.
-Older wiring and plumbing may need to be replaced and there’s a risk older buildings may contain asbestos and lead paint.
+Wear and tear issues are more prevalent, so the costs of upkeep and redecorating can add up.
+Older wiring and plumbing may need to be replaced, and there’s a risk older buildings may contain asbestos and lead paint.

-You may inherit an outdated boiler with your older home.
-This might need to be repaired or replaced, which can be costly.
-Taking out Admiral Home Emergency Cover when you buy a property can help spread the cost.
+You may inherit an outdated boiler that might need to be repaired or replaced, which can be costly.

-When you’re buying an older property, it’s worth commissioning the top level house survey to identify any defects or areas of damage that aren’t immediately obvious.
+When buying an older property, it’s worth commissioning a level 2 or level 3 homebuyer survey to identify any defects or areas of damage that aren’t immediately obvious.

-Make sure you factor into your budget how you’ll pay for future repairs and what the likely costs will be for any remodelling or extensions you might be planning.
+Make sure you factor into your budget how you’ll pay for future repairs and the likely costs for any remodelling or extensions you might be planning.

-Be sure to thoroughly examine your property - check out cupboards, roof spaces and cellars, which can both offer up potential and give clues to any problems that might exist.
+Be sure to thoroughly examine your property - check out cupboards, roof spaces and cellars, which can offer up potential and give clues to any problems.

 Take a look at our guide on what to look for during house viewings for more information.

-For some house hunters, there’s nothing like the thrill of buying something brand new and knowing you’ll be the first to live there.
-Modern homes certainly come with plenty of benefits, but there are a few less appealing aspects to be aware of too:
+Buying your home brand new certainly come with plenty of benefits, but there are a few less appealing aspects to be aware of too.

 Complying with the latest building regulations means modern homes are more energy-efficient.
-As they’re well-insulated and fitted with more efficient plumbing and electrical fixtures, new properties are often cheaper to run.
+New properties are often cheaper to run because they’re well-insulated and fitted with more efficient plumbing and electrical fixtures.

-You should be able to start enjoying your home straightaway, with no wear and tear, there should be little that needs fixing or repairing in the first few years.
+You should be able to start enjoying your home straightaway, with no wear and tear.

-A new build doesn’t necessarily mean it’s flawless but most problems are likely to be cosmetic and easily fixed.
+Being brand new doesn’t necessarily mean it’s flawless, but most problems will likely be cosmetic and easily fixed.
 It’s advisable to carry out a ‘snagging survey’ before you complete the sale.